wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 <img alt="wis2box-grafana-ui.png" src="../../assets/img/wis2box-grafana-ui.png" width="600">

 This is the Grafana UI, where you can view the wis2box workflow monitoring dashboard.
 You can also access the logs of the various containers in the wis2box software stack via the 'Explore' option in the menu.

+!!! question

+    Are there any errors or warnings displayed in the your dashboard ?

+??? success "Click to reveal answer"

+    You will see an error message indicating that the wis2box could not process the file you uploaded.

+    This is expected as we have not yet configured any data mappings in the wis2box, you will do this in a later session.

 ## Conclusion